• Aboutus

 Structure and Functionality of Machine Learning Models

-A machine learning model has several different parts including the input data (the base upon which the model will operate), features (the distinct, measurable attributes or qualities of the input data), the algorithms (the mathematical formulas and procedures the model uses to evaluate the input data and generate the output) and the output (the classification(s), prediction(s), recommendation(s), etc. generated by the model).
+A machine learning model has several components; the input data (upon which the model operates), the features (distinct measurable characteristics or attributes of the input data), the algorithms (the mathematical formulas/procedures that the model applies to interpret and produce the output from the input data) and the output (classifications/predictions/recommendations produced by the model).

 Neural Networks